laravel/nova-docs/4.0/actions/registering-actions.md

 ### Custom Modal Actions

 The `modal` action allows you to display a custom modal to the user.
-To create a `modal` action, pass the action name, your custom Vue component, and any additional data:
+To create a `modal` action, pass the action name, your custom Vue component, and any additional data that should be made available to the component:

 ```php
 public function actions()